 Sony PlayStation VR is one of the best ways to get into VR without needing a full gaming PC to back your system up with.
 It's an add-on for your Playstation 4, and will also be compatible with the Playstation 5 when it launches in late 2020.

-But what should you play after you finally make the plunge?
-The headset comes with a demo disc with tasters of several titles, but you'll need more than that to make the most of the PSVR's talents.
+But what should you play after you finally make the plunge and pick up PSVR?
+The headset comes with a demo disc with tasters of several titles, but you'll need more than that to make the most of the system's talents.

 Batman: Arkham VR

 Batman: Arkham VR, is one of the best VR games for the PlayStation VR and really shows what is possible.

 Constructed of several mini-games that make up the chapters in a puzzle-adventure, Batman: Arkham VR really gives you the feeling of what it must be like to be Batman himself.

 You start as Bruce Wayne and then descend into the Batcave in order to don the entire Batman get-up.
 Each item, such as gloves and cowl, has different actions to perform and it'll make comic fans giddy with excitement.